twingly/ecco/README.md

 which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Update the changelog with

+    bundle exec rake changelog

+make a commit and push.

 ## License

 The gem is available as open source under the terms of the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).